Skip to content

 TIP

-MultiServiceApplication.stop() calls stop() on each OneBunApplication instance.
-Individual OneBunApplication.stop() accepts { closeSharedRedis?: boolean; signal?: string } if you need more control when stopping services directly.
+OneBunApplication.stop() in multi-service mode calls stop() on each child OneBunApplication instance.
+Individual child OneBunApplication.stop() accepts { closeSharedRedis?: boolean; signal?: string } if you need more control when stopping services directly.

 Lifecycle Hook Reference